France - Special needs education within the education system

-At the secondary level, when the demands of individual schooling become excessively taxing, disabled students can join the integrated learning units (UPI).
-This measure is designed for children aged 12 to 16, who although at the intermediate (lower secondary) level, cannot take advantage of ordinary intermediate schooling.
-With the assistance of a specialised teacher, they can however benefit from adapted schooling, harmonised with the objectives set by their personalised schooling project and including, whenever possible, shared time in class activities of their reference class, selected among the school's classes attended by children of the same age.
+At the secondary level, when the demands of individual schooling become excessively taxing, learners with disabilities can join the integrated teaching units (UPI).
+This measure is designed for learners aged 12 to 16 who, although at the lower-secondary level, cannot avail of mainstream lower-secondary schooling.
+With the assistance of a specialised teacher, they can however benefit from adapted schooling, harmonised with the objectives set by their personalised schooling project and including, whenever possible, shared time in class activities of their reference class, attended by learners of the same age.

-The UPI was created by Circular no. 95-125 (17/05/1995) for the inclusion of children with mental disabilities.
+The UPI was created by Circular no. 95-125 (17/05/1995) for the inclusion of children with intellectual disabilities.
 Circular no. 2000-009 (13/01/2000) extended the competence of UPIs to all disabilities or illnesses.
-Circular no. 2001-035 of February 21, 2001 on schooling of disabled students in secondary schools and the development of UPIs, replaces previous circulars and defines the framework for schooling of disabled students with serious cognitive function disorders in secondary schools, extending inclusion in the programme to students with sensory or motor disabilities and advocating the development of UPIs at the secondary level, including vocational training schools.
+Circular no. 2001-035 of 21 February 2001, on the schooling of learners with disabilities in secondary schools and the development of UPIs, replaces previous circulars.
+It defines the framework for the schooling of learners with disabilities with serious cognitive function disorders in secondary schools, extending inclusion in the programme to students with sensory or motor disabilities and advocating the development of UPIs at the secondary level, including vocational training schools.

-At the beginning of the 2006 school year, 200 UPIs were created in intermediate and high schools.
+At the beginning of the 2006 school year, 200 UPIs were created in lower- and upper-secondary schools.
 The implementation of these integration units was planned in such a manner as to cover the entire national territory and taking into consideration transportation constraints.

 The National Centre for Distance Learning (CNED) is a public institution which proposes school and vocational curricula for all students who are not able to physically attend an educational establishment.
 The centre proposes school curricula adapted to part-time learning.
 Students can register at any time throughout the year.
 Home learning assistance by a CNED-employed teacher is part of the offer.

-In 1997, a "Handicap Platform" was created in the centre of Toulouse in order to provide adapted solutions for children and adolescents whose disability or illness prevents them from attending ordinary school facilities.
+In 1997, a ‘Disability Platform’ was created in the centre of Toulouse in order to provide adapted solutions for children and adolescents whose disability or illness prevents them from attending mainstream school facilities.

 The medico-educational sector

-When school attendance in the ordinary school environment is not possible, disabled students (generally between the ages of 6 and 20) are oriented toward medico-social facilities which offer balanced schooling, educational and therapeutic care.
+When school attendance in the mainstream school environment is not possible, learners with disabilities (generally between the ages of 6 and 20) are directed towards medico-social facilities which offer balanced schooling, educational and therapeutic care.

-This sector, which is under the authority of the Ministry of Labour, Social Relations and Solidarity, plays an important role in the specialised education network.
-It was largely developed in the period from 1950 to 1975, in order to respond to the urgent demands of disabled children's parents' associations.
+Special schools belong to the medico-educational sector, which is under the authority of the Ministry of Labour, Social Relations and Solidarity.
+They play an important role in the specialised education network, which was largely developed in the period from 1950 to 1975, in response to urgent demands from associations of parents of children with disabilities.

-Thanks to the initiative of non-profit associations and to a lesser extent of public authorities (10%), an impressive tool was created.
-The schooling dispensed within this framework remains under the control of the Ministry of Education.
+Thanks to the initiative of non-profit associations and, to a lesser extent, of public authorities (10%), an impressive tool was created.
+The schooling provided within this framework remains under the control of the Ministry of Education.

-Care facilities, known as medico-educational centres, are regulated by appendix XXIV of the above decree and they are intended for children, adolescents and sometimes young adults, for whom attendance of an ordinary school is impossible or counter-indicated by the special education committee, authorise to recommend their orientation.
+Care facilities, known as medico-educational centres, are regulated by appendix XXIV of the abovementioned decree.
+They are intended for children, adolescents and – sometimes – young adults, for whom attendance at a mainstream school is impossible or counter-indicated by the special education committee authorised to recommend their orientation.

 These facilities are generally organised around a particular disability:

-- Medico-educational institutes (IME), regulated by Decree no. 56-284 (09/03/1956), modified by Decree no. 89-798 (27/10/1989), include the medico-pedagogic institutes (IMP) and the medico-professional institutes (IMPRO).
+- Medico-educational institutes, regulated by Decree no. 56-284 (09/03/1956), modified by Decree no. 89-798 (27/10/1989), include medico-pedagogic institutes and medico-professional institutes.
 They represent the vast majority of specialised educational facilities.
 They take care of children or adolescents with intellectual disabilities.

-- Institutes for re-education (IR), regulated by appendix XXIV bis of Decree no. 56-284 (09/03/1956), modified by Decree no. 89-798 (27/10/1989), take care of children or adolescents who evidence behavioural disorders.
-Decree no. 2005-11 of January 6, 2005, defines the conditions for the technical organisation and operation of therapeutic, educational and pedagogic institutes (ITEP).
-The text defines the targeted clientele of these institutes, who are to replace the institutes for re-education: children, adolescents or young adults who evidence psychological difficulties, whose expression, namely the intensity of behavioural disorders, seriously impedes their socialisation and access to training and/or apprenticeship.
-This text lays out the duties of these institutes in detail, their organisation and operation, as well as the composition of their multi-disciplinary teams.
-The institutes for re-education have until September 1, 2008, to comply with these regulations.
+- Institutes for re-education, regulated by appendix XXIV bis of Decree no. 56-284 (09/03/1956), modified by Decree no. 89-798 (27/10/1989), take care of children or adolescents with behavioural disorders.
+Decree no. 2005-11, of 6 January 2005, defines the conditions for the technical organisation and operation of therapeutic, educational and pedagogic institutes.
+The text defines the targeted clientele of these institutes, which are to replace the institutes for re-education: children, adolescents or young adults with psychological difficulties, whose expression – namely the intensity of behavioural disorders – seriously impedes their socialisation and access to training and/or apprenticeship.
+This text sets out in detail the duties, organisation and operation of these institutes, as well as the composition of their multi-disciplinary teams.
+Institutes for re-education had until 1 September 2008 to comply with these regulations.

 Prevention, treatment and home care services